dlugaz/RaspberryPiconnectBox/Readme.md

 -   **Softether** - free vpn software, that's easy to use and creates totally transparent bridge VPN connection.
 This is the main workhorse.
 It's disadvantage is that it cannot connect through routers and firewalls.
 -   **Zerotier** - free vpn software.
 It allows to jump through firewalls etc.
 -   **Hamachi** - similar to zerotier, just less free.

+So this is just a convenience script to facilitate setting up already available tools.
 ## Requirements:
 You need to install **Softether VPN client** and **Hamachi Client** and/or **Zerotier Client** on your PC
 ## How to use: